khulnasoft-lab/design.khulnasoft.com/contents/usability/feature-management.md

 ### When to keep a feature visible

-When a user expects a feature to be there but the current state of the application means they cannot access it, then there should be content or controls that allow the user to proceed to a state to enable the feature.
+It can be useful to know a feature exists when the user has access but the feature is not currently enabled.
+In this scenario, a feature may be visible but disabled.
+When a feature is disabled, there should be an explanation for why it's disabled, or controls that allow a user to enable the feature.

 It is not recommended to use a tooltip on a disabled element for accessibility reasons.
 For example for a merge request with outstanding approvals, instead of disabling the merge button the button is replaced with copy to explain the state, `Merge blocked: all required approvals must be given`.